glaogideonelorm/backslash_test/README.md

 ## Approach and Notes

 - **Backend Approach:**
-  The backend is built using Express.
-Data is read from local JSON files to simulate a database, and basic CRUD operations are provided for product and cart management.
+  The backend is simple using node.js and express and storing data in a json file such that it is not persistent, CRUD operations apply

 - **Frontend Approach:**
-  The frontend is built with React and TypeScript, using Vite for fast development and hot module replacement.
+  The frontend is built with React and TypeScript, using Vite since it is not a multipage website and does not need complex routing.
 Axios handles API calls, while Redux Toolkit manages the shopping cart state.
 The application is designed with responsive CSS to ensure it looks good on various devices.

 - **State Management:**
   Redux Toolkit simplifies state management, reducing boilerplate code.
 Custom hooks (`useAppDispatch` and `useAppSelector`) help integrate Redux with React components.